 For the past five years our fundamental research has been supported by BCAST’s leadership of the EPSRC Centre for Innovative Manufacturing in Liquid Metal Engineering (LiME), a national centre of excellence in solidification and casting.
 Having recently been awarded a further £10 million over seven years by the EPSRC, LiME will continue to provide a platform for our fundamental and long-term user-led research in the form of the Future LiME Hub, one of the first examples of the EPSRC’s new vehicle for centres of excellence in manufacturing.

-Using recent major investments in BCAST, the Liquid Metal Engineering theme is also establishing an Advanced Metal Casting Centre and an Advanced Metal Processing Centre as national facilities for scaling up metallurgical research and development on Brunel’s campus.
-Phase I, funded with £4 million from EPSRC, £6 million from Brunel and £8 million from industry (Jaguar Land Rover, Constellium and a number of other companies in the supply chain), is due for completion in early 2016.
+Using recent major investments in BCAST, the Liquid Metal Engineering theme has established an Advanced Metal Casting Centre and an Advanced Metal Processing Centre as national facilities for scaling up metallurgical research and development on Brunel’s campus.
+Phase I, funded with £4 million from EPSRC, £6 million from Brunel and £8 million from industry (Jaguar Land Rover, Constellium and a number of other companies in the supply chain), has been completed in early 2016.
 It comprises a 1,500m2 building housing pilot or industrial scale equipment for high and low pressure die casting, direct chill casting, twin roll casting and extrusion.
-Phase II will follow in 2017, and is being funded with £15 million from HEFCE, a further £3 million from Brunel and £62 million from industry for research.
-It will complete the range of industrial casting equipment and house large‑scale equipment for fabricating and testing assemblies of extruded profiles, all in a second 1,500m2 building.
-Phase II will also provide a comprehensive range of non-destructive, analytical and mechanical testing facilities, and a simulation and modelling suite.
+Phase II followed in 2017, and is being funded with £15 million from HEFCE, a further £3 million from Brunel and £62 million from industry for research.
+It completes the range of industrial casting equipment and house large‑scale equipment for fabricating and testing assemblies of extruded profiles, all in a second 1,500m2 building.
+Phase II also provides a comprehensive range of non-destructive, analytical and mechanical testing facilities, and a simulation and modelling suite.